jdeguire/buildPic32Clang/README.md

 In the installer, select "Desktop development with C++" then on the right side add a checkbox to "C++ ATL for latest vNNN build tools".

+If you install Python using the installer from the Python website, you need to make sure your PATH is updated.
+There is a little checkbox early on in the installer that is easy to miss to do that.
-You'll need to install a couple of packages using Python's package manager.
+You might also see an option to install "tcl/tk" or something like that.
+You want that selected.
+If you install Python from the Windows Store, then these should be handled for you.
+Once you install Python, you'll need to install a couple of packages using Python's package manager.
 You need `pyyaml` and, if you want to build docs, `sphinx`.
-After you install Python run `pip3 install pyyanml sphinx` to install both.
-You might see warning about scripts not being in your PATH.
+Run `pip3 install pyyaml sphinx` to install both.
+You might see warnings about scripts not being in your PATH if you are using the Windows Store version of Python.
 I was able to ignore those, but you can add the locations to your PATH if you run into issues.

 You should install and use the Windows Terminal app.
 This script uses ASCII control codes to provide a running status of what the script is doing and the old console does not support those